DBJDBJ/ATL_PROBLEM/readme.md

   UNREFERENCED_PARAMETER(nCmdShow);

   __try {
-    // in there we use normal try/throw/catch app_run_();
+    // in there use normal try/throw/catch
+    app_run_();
-  } // in we here catch only SE aka Structured Exceptions __except (EXCEPTION_EXECUTE_HANDLER) {
+  } // in here catch only SE aka Structured Exceptions __except (EXCEPTION_EXECUTE_HANDLER) {
     PRINT("We are here because something has raised an SE exception.");
   }